A decoder-only foundation model for time-series forecasting: Related Work

-\citep{zhou2023one} show how to use the the GPT-2 backbone~\citep{radford2019language} for various tasks including time-series forecasting. \citep{chang2023llm4ts} is a follow up works along the same lines.
-Both the works have a section on zero-shot forecasting on a target dataset after having trained on a source dataset.
-For instance Table-18~\citep{zhou2023one} shows M4 to M3 transfer.
-The rest of the two papers are mostly focused on fine-tuning and to the best of our knowledge they do not train a single foundation model that shows out of the box zero-shot performance on a variety of datasets.
-To the best of our knowledge, the very recent work in TimeGPT-1~\citep{garza2023timegpt} is the only known parallel work on foundation model for time-series.
-However the model is currently not public access, and several model details and the benchmark dataset have not been revealed.
+There has been some very recent work on re-using or fine-tuning large language models for time-series forecasting.
+In particular, ~\citep{gruver2023large} benchmarks pretrained LLMs like GPT-3 and LLaMA-2 for zero-shot forecasting performance.
+As we show later, our model obtains much superior zero-shot performance at a tiny fraction of these model sizes. \citep{zhou2023one} and \citep{chang2023llm4ts} show how to fine-tune a GPT-2~\citep{radford2019language} backbone model for time-series forecasting tasks.
+With the exception of a transfer-learning study (forecasting on a target dataset after having trained on a source dataset), these papers mostly focus on fine-tuning a pretrained model on target datasets, and not on pretraining a single foundation model with good out-of-the box zero-shot performance on a variety of datasets.
+To the best of our knowledge, the very recent work in TimeGPT-1~\citep{garza2023timegpt} is the only other parallel work on a zero-shot foundation model for time-series forecasting.
+However the model is not public access, and several model details and the benchmark dataset have not been revealed.